syne0/M365-HoneyTenant-Config-Guide/README.md

 HoneyUser: A Microsoft365 user account created which you will give a malicious actor access to for research purposes.

 ## Contributions & Feedback
 Contributions and feedback are welcome & appreciated!
-You can contribute via PRs, Issues, or Discussions.
-Feedback is welcome via Discussions or Issues as well.
+Feel free to open a PR or leave contributions/feedback via issues or discussions.

 ## Getting Started
 ### Planning